Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 20

-Check that the spring is perfectly held by the spring compressor before proceeding to the next operation.
+Check that the spring is perfectly held by the coil spring compressor before proceeding to the next operation.

-Check that the spring is perfectly held by the spring compressor before proceeding to the next operation.
+Check that the spring is perfectly held by the coil spring compressor before proceeding to the next operation.

-Spring compressor on Twingo 2 strut
+Coil spring compressor on Twingo 2 strut

 Tighten the 2 elements of the spring compressor